Evaluating probabilistic forecasts of extremes using continuous ranked probability score distributions: Proof of the inequality ( )

-This inequality is true for any $u$ and $H$.
-The right hand side of the last inequality does not depend on $\overline{H}(x)$.
-Thus, the tail behavior of the random variables $X$ and $Z$ can be completely different, although the CRPS of $F$ and $G$ can be as closed as one wishes.
-The right hand side goes to $0$ due to the finite mean of $W(X)$.
+Note that this inequality is true for any $u$ and $H$, and its right hand side does not depend on $\overline{H}(x)$.
+Thus, the tail behavior of the random variables $Y$ and $Z$ can be completely different, although the CRPS of $G$ and $G$ can be as closed as one wishes.
+The right hand side goes to $0$ due to the finite mean of $W(Y)$.